ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

                             The keyboard in `K` mode
 ```

 `L` (for Letters) mode normally occurs at all times (other than K mode, described above).
-Whenever the `L` cursor appears, the next key pressed will be interpreted as per the legends on the key-tops themselves, i.e....
+Whenever the `L` cursor appears, the next key pressed will be interpreted as per the legends on the key-tops themselves, ie....
 ```
 +-----------------------------------------------------------------------------+
 |TRUE |INV. |     |     |     |     |     |     |     |     |     |     |     |